Decarbonizing the Transportation Sector with E-mobility |

 What is e-mobility?

-E-mobility is a term that describes the use of electric devices and systems to power vehicles.
-This includes everything from electric cars, electric three-wheelers, e-bikes, mopeds, and electric scooters to electric buses and trains.
-These trends are helping to decarbonize transportation, and they're only going to increase.
+E-mobility is a term that describes the use of electric devices and systems to power vehicles (i.e. batteries, usually charged with power from the grid).
+E-mobility includes electric cars, electric three-wheelers, e-bikes, e-mopeds, and electric scooters, as well as electric buses, trams, and trains.
+These trends in mobility are helping to decarbonize transportation, and they're only going to rapidly increase.

 The benefits of e-mobility include reduced emissions, lower running costs, and improved energy efficiency.
 E-mobility is a cleaner, more efficient alternative to traditional petrol and diesel-powered vehicles.
 As the world looks for ways to reduce its reliance on fossil fuels, e-mobility is expected to play an increasingly important role in the transportation sector.